 This team taught, interdisciplinary course examines global environmental issues, including biodiversity, climate, energy and population from biological and other disciplinary perspectives.
 These other perspectives will vary depending upon the academic disciplines of the other three faculty members who will teach the course.
-The student can satisfy three core credits, either in the sciences (BIO 150I), the social sciences (ECN 150I), or humanities (HUM 150I).
+The student can satisfy three core credits, either in the sciences (BIO 150I), the social sciences (ECN 150I/POL 150I), or humanities (HUM 150I) in the old core.
+The course satisfies the Interdisciplinary requirement in the new core.

-HUM 200 - Endeavors: Contemporary Issues in our Intercultural World, 3 credit hours
+HUM 200 - Endeavors: Contemporary Issues in our Intercultural World, 3 credit hours Prerequisite(s): ENG 131